DominicStewart/truenas_jail_cf_traefik_hs/README.md

 4. I've made a new socket_proxy network.
 Again, from the docker jail.
 You can do something like "docker network create   --driver=bridge   --subnet=192.168.91.0/24   socket_proxy" to create the network with the appropriate subnet.
 5. I've moved whoami to the traefik compose file, as its a traefik image.
 IMO it makes sense to have it in the yaml file.
 But I may be wrong...
 6. I can't get homepage to work non-root.
 So I've had to keep the homepage files as root only.
 Making sure the config dataset is also set to root/root in truenas.
+7. I've also updated the plex yaml file to correctly broadcast the IPs and domains.
+I was having issues with Plex dropping the connection sometimes.
+It was because I was only broadcasting plex.mydomain.com, meaning even locally I was streaming all the files over the cloudflare proxy.
+I've added the local ip, with the port to the broad IPs so that my local devices will connect locally, and remote devices will go over Cloudflare.

 July 4th
 1. I made a new docker network called "docker_network".
 I did this in the Docker shell (SSH in to truenas. jlmkr shell docker, and then do docker network create docker_network)